flflima/github-bff/README.md

 # Github BFF
-A Gihub Backend for Frontend
+A Gihub Backend for Frontend.
+A POC study with [Micronaut Framework](https://micronaut.io/)

 ## Build
 ```shell